DevCycleHQ/devcycle-docs/docs/sdk/features/all-features.md

 The "Get All Features" function in an SDK will return a map of all of the features that the user is currently in based on the information the SDK or API has received.

-The response the following general format of this example, with slight changes depending on the specifics of the SDK:
+The response is the following general format, with slight changes depending on the specifics of the SDK:

 ```json
 {